bloodyowl/website/contents/blog/2021-01-22-we-ve-got-an-advertising-problem.md

 With less attractiveness for advertisers, revenues lowered by middlemen cuts, websites are forced to crave ad views to survive.

 The news rarely leads media anymore, the views do.
-Some hot topics are overrepresented and distord the perception of reality for millions.
+Some hot topics are overrepresented and distort the perception of reality for millions.
 Truth has even become an option as long as the debate brings people in, encouraged by algorithms the same big platforms that control everything around them implement to optimize their own revenue (algorithm is used to hide the word "decision" behind a complex term that makes it seem that you're not responsible because it appears as some magical computer stuff happening behind the curtains).

 We just have to look at what happens on TV, which relies on the same business model, to see where we'll head If we go down that road (and most TV is regulated, just imagine the same situation if not).